electrode-io/electrode-native/docs/platform-parts/container/container-integration.md

 }
 ```

-If you are explicitely publishing a container through the use of [publish-container] command, the Maven artifact id will be `local-ern-container`.
+If you are explicitly publishing a container through the use of [publish-container] command, the Maven artifact id will be `local-ern-container`.
 The group id will remain the same though `com.walmartlabs.ern`.
 You can pass options to the command to change the artifact id and group id at your convenience.
 Please see [publish-container] documentation for more details.
 Also, if you use or plan to use a locally published Electrode Native container (to your maven local repository), make sure to declare `mavenLocal` in the list of repositories.
 This is located in the top-level project `build.gradle`.

 ```groovy